 Rhinoplasty is a reliable solution for both aesthetic and functional nose problems.
-As a commonly administered procedure, results from rhinoplasty are long-lasting and continue to improve after the treatment is completed.
+As a commonly administered procedure, results are long-lasting and continue to improve after the treatment is completed.

 What Is Rhinoplasty?

 Rhinoplasty is a surgical procedure used to reshape the nose.
 Also called a nose job, it can be used for either aesthetic or functional reasons and may involve cartilage, skin, and/or bone in the nose.
 The extent of the procedure will depend on your unique concerns.